-Physics gets involved in your daily life right from you wake up in the morning.
+Physics gets involved in your daily life right after you wake up in the morning.
 The buzzing sound of an alarm clock helps you wake up in the morning as per your schedule.
-The sound is something that you can’t see, but hear or experience.
+The sound is something you can’t see, but hear or experience.
 Physics studies the origin, propagation, and properties of sound.
 It works on the concept of Quantum Mechanics.

 2. Steam Iron

 Right after you wake up in the morning and start preparing for your school/office, you need an ironed cloth, and that’s where Physics comes into play.
 The steam iron is such a machine that uses a lot of Physics to make it go.
 The foremost principle of Physics used in the steam iron is “Heat.”
 Heat, in Thermodynamics, is a type of energy transfer from a warmer substance to a colder one.
 Ironing works by having a heated metal base- the soleplate.

 Now, when you get ready for your office/school, whatever medium of commutation is, you certainly have to walk up to a certain distance.
 You can easily walk is just because of Physics.
 While walking in a park or on a tar road, you have a good grip without slipping because of roughness or resistance between the soles of your shoes and the surface of the road.
 This resistance, which is responsible for the grip, is called “Friction” or “Traction.”
 However, when a banana peel comes under your foot, you suddenly fall.
 Now, what makes you fall?
 Well, it’s due to the reduced friction between your shoes and the surface of the road because of the slippery banana peel.